mowens24/moneybot/README.md

   ```
 - Make sure you have installed GLFW via Homebrew and that `/opt/homebrew/lib` is in your library path.

-## Extending Moneybot
+## Backtesting & Strategy Development

+- Use `--backtest` to simulate strategies on historical data.
+- Use `--analyze` for quick data/statistics reports.
-- Add new strategies by inheriting from the `Strategy` base class.
+- Add new strategies by inheriting from the `Strategy` base class (see `DummyStrategy` for a minimal example).
+- The strategy factory (`strategy_factory.h/.cpp`) allows dynamic instantiation from config.
 - Implement new exchange adapters by extending the `Network` component.
 - Use the logging and risk management facilities for robust, safe trading.